3D Printing

 In order to use the 3D printer on your own, you must take two certification classes and complete one staff-mediated print job:

-• MakerBot Processes or Prusa Processes (Course 2/2)
+• MakerBot Processes or Prusa Processes (Part 2)

-Become familiar with the process of printing to one of the Library's 3D printers.
-Learn the best practices for optimizing prints for our MakerBot Replicator+, MakerBot Z18, Prusa i3 MK3S+, or Prusa MINI+.
+Become familiar with the software to prepare files for the 3D printer.
+Learn the best practices for optimizing prints for the 3D printers.

 Complete one staff-mediated print job through a Book-A-Librarian session to make sure you are able to complete a 3D print job on your own.

-Our staff also offer Tinkercad courses, which are not required for 3D printing certification.
-Tinkercad is a free 3D modeling program.
+Our staff also offer courses in Tinkercad, a free 3D modeling program.
+Tinkercad classes are not required for 3D printing certification.

 Upcoming 3D Printing Classes